tushar-marine/We/README.md

 ### 4. Contribution

-1. Members may have to contribute little amount of money anually.
+1. Members may have to contribute little amount of money annually.
 2. Members must have to contribute to club by volunteering.

 ### 5. Communicate